 We are also helping to train the next generation of investigative reporters.
 A demographically diverse group of paid interns from the University of Chicago, Northwestern University, Brown University, the University of Michigan, and other major academic institutions participate extensively in our projects.

-Injustice Watch is the natural successor to two organizations previously led by its cofounders Rob Warden, former publisher of the Chicago Lawyer, who directed the Center on Wrongful Convictions at Northwestern University School of Law and Pulitzer Prize winning investigative reporter Rick Tulsky, who directed Northwestern University’s Medill Watchdog program.
+Injustice Watch was founded in 2015 as the natural successor to two organizations previously led by its cofounders Rob Warden, former publisher of the Chicago Lawyer, who directed the Center on Wrongful Convictions at Northwestern University School of Law and Pulitzer Prize winning investigative reporter Rick Tulsky, who directed Northwestern University’s Medill Watchdog program.
 Injustice Watch continues the legacy of these initiatives.